fastmail/envelope-validation-extension-dkim/draft-bradshaw-envelope-validation-extension-dkim-00.md

 --- abstract

-DKIM ({{?RFC6376}}) is an IETF standard of cryptographically signing email with a domain key.
+DKIM as defined in RFC6376 is an IETF standard of cryptographically signing email with a domain key.
 DKIM is widely used to build a reputation based on the signing domain and assign that reputation to message filtering.
 Section 8.6 defines a vulnerability called DKIM replay, in which a single message can be replayed to a large group of unrelated recipients, thereby hijacking the reputation of the original sender.
 This proposal defines a method of declaring the original envelope sender and recipient(s) within a DKIM signature such that compliant DKIM validators can detect a DKIM signature which may have been replayed and modify their use of domain reputation accordingly.
-This technique remains fully backwards compatible with DKIM validators which do not support the new methods, while allowing compliant forwarders to declare their ingress authentication state in Authentication Results ({{?RFC8601}}) headers for consumption by subsequent validators.
+This technique remains fully backwards compatible with DKIM validators which do not support the new methods, while allowing compliant forwarders to declare their ingress authentication state in Authentication Results headers for consumption by subsequent validators.

 --- middle